 The mayor may create one or more committees (this includes subcommittees) of the council and usually appoints the chairperson of each.
-The committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by council.
+The committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by Council.
 Committee chairpersons may be called on to act as official spokespersons on issues within the terms of reference for their committees.
-Chairpersons may be removed from office by resolution of council.
+Chairpersons may be removed from office by resolution of the Council.
 Deputy chairpersons of committees may also be appointed.
 A deputy chairperson fulfills the functions of the chair when the chairperson is absent.

-Community boards
+Community Boards

-Community boards provide a level of representation below district councils.
+Community boards provide a more direct level of representation compared to the Council.
 The role of each community board includes:

-- representing the interests of its community; - considering and reporting on matters referred to it by the council, of interest or concern; - maintaining an overview of council services to the community; - preparing an annual submission to the council for its annual plan; - communicating with community organisations and special interest groups; - undertaking any other responsibilities that are delegated to it by the council.
+- representing the interests of its community; - considering and reporting on matters of interest or concern referred to it by the Council; - maintaining an overview of Council services to the community; - preparing an annual submission to the Council on its annual plan; - communicating with community organisations and special interest groups; - undertaking any other responsibilities that are delegated to it by the Council.

-Community boards will at their first meetings elect chairpersons and deputies.
+Community boards will, at their first meeting, elect a chair and deputy chair.